SWEGroup39/GatorChatApp/README.md

     - Below are a list of general/required features we would like to implement (should be able to implement within our time frame):

-      - Login system with authentication.
+      - Login system with authentication. - Kevin
-      - Send text messages to other contacts on the application.
+      - Send text messages to other contacts on the application. - Kevin
-        - Messages have timestamps associated with them.
+        - Messages have timestamps associated with them. - Rafael
-      - Can send images.
+      - Can send images. - Kevin
-      - Able to edit/delete messages.
+      - Able to edit/delete messages. - Kevin
-      - Ability to search past messages.
+      - Ability to search past messages. - Rafael
       - List of contacts with easy contact import and editing functionality.
 (Contact Syncing) - Ria
       - Notifications, unread message counts, and/or message states (read/unread). -Ria
       - User presence indication (available, away, offline, time last active). - Ria